buildsi/smeagle-python/README.md

 Trying to write a Smeagle equivalent tool in Python using [angr](https://github.com/angr/angr)!

+**Note** This repository is deprecated, and you should use [https://github.com/buildsi/smeagle-py](https://github.com/buildsi/smeagle-py) instead.
+However note that they use different approaches to achieve "the same" thing, so you can inspect and decide for yourself.

 ## Usage

 First create a virtual environment and install dependencies.